 The sport teaches your child useful lifesaving skills.
 Our kids swimming lessons in Singapore prepare your child for water sports and other water-related activities.
 Our swimming lessons will also teach your kids to develop a greater awareness towards water safety.

 Swimming helps build endurance, muscle strength and cardiovascular health in children.
 In the long term, swimming will promote your child’s agility and fitness.

 At SwimBest Swim School, our kids swimming lessons are designed based on the Singapore Sports Council’s SwimSafer syllabus.
 Kids will start from SwimSafer Stage 1, 2 & 3 and progress to Bronze, Silver & Gold awards.
 Read on for a more comprehensive outline of our programmes.

 SwimSafer Stage 1

 Students will learn how to enter water and exit the pool safely during the swimming lessons in Singapore.
-They will also be introduced to flotation survival technique.
-Students will be taught how to move forward and backward in the water.
+They will also be introduced to flotation survival techniques.
+Also, students will learn how to move forward and backward in the water.